Homer, The Iliad

 The map below might be helpful.

 We have marked the island map with red dots for attractive islands and ports with Santorini colored purple to distinguish it.
 If you were going to limit your island cruise to islands in the south east of Athens you might look for a ship that cruised from Santorini to Crete then some in the Dodecanese such as Rhodes (we will talk about Kos later: so close to Turkey, it’s not a common island for most Greek lines).
 And then back into the Cyclades for, always interesting, Patmos, the island where John, supposedly, wrote the Book of Revelation.
-Greece 31

 Crete leads you by way of its restored palace of Knossos to Rhodes the island that seems suspended between its classic history and Crusader past.